Ninuskaninus/workflow-CA/README.md

 ## Issues and Bugs

-- Issues and bugs are tracked in the Issues tab on GitHub.
+- There were no "new" bugs detected that werent already added in the bugs-tab in the repo

 ## Features